 To download Fiji, go to https://imagej.net/Fiji and scroll until you see the download section.
 Determine the appropriate download for your operating system.
 If you are unsure if you have a 64 bit or a 32 bit OS, type “See if you have a 32-bit or 64-bit OS” into your computer’s search bar or go to Computer Settings > About.
 Look under device specifications and system type.

 - To open a single channel image, go to File > Open and select your desired image.
 If the image is a life science image file, the bio-formats window will open.
-Ensure you are viewing all images as a hyperstack.
-Choose your desired color mode (grayscale or colorized) and autoscale the image.
+Use these setting to open your image:

-- To open a multi-channel image, open your image the same way as a single channel and you can choose to “Split Channels”.
+- To open a multi-channel image, open your image the same way as a single channel and choose to “Split Channels”.
 Splitting channels allows you to alter the channel color, if necessary.
 You can re-merge the channels later if desired.
+Ensure that the channels are colored correctly, as Fiji can occasionally misread the metadata.

 - To open a Z-stacked image, ensure you are splitting channels if a multi-channeled Z-stack.